ChenZhongPu/gnuplot/src/ch1/basic_usage.md

 <img src="img/map1.svg" alt="map1" width="80%">

 *Palettes* are very flexible in gnuplot, and you can refer to [Palettes](../apdx/palette.md) for more details.
-Here we use `set palette defined` to define some colors at specific points; `set cbrange`command sets the range of values which are colored using the current `palette`.
+Here we use `set palette defined` to define some colors at specific points; `set cbrange` (*cb* is short for *color range*) command sets the range of values which are colored using the current `palette`.
 The `set cbtics` command controls major (labeled) tics on the color box axis, and the option `scale 0` means no tics.

 To draw a contour, we can use `set table` to output its contour (`cont.gp`):